 Some people say that travel insurance isn’t important but if you are unlucky enough to be in an accident on holiday you won’t be covered for medical bills which could cost thousands.
 It’s always best to get travel insurance; even the basic ones cover medical costs and these are generally very cheap.
 If you travel a lot or take a lot of expensive items think about getting annual travel insurance.
 Some bank accounts also offer travel insurance for free.
 If you are getting travel insurance that covers all your fancy gadgets it will be pretty expensive so think about what you really need.

 Often the cheapest flights are the ones that leave in the early hours of the morning before the sun rises but the problem with this is getting to the airport – if you are going to have to pay for a taxi as there are no trains this bumps up costs so it might actually be more economical, and more enjoyable to take a flight a bit later when public transport is available.
 Similarly with airports; if the ‘cheap’ flight leaves or arrives at an airport that’s a bit of a distance away from your home/the hotel, then getting from the airport to your destination could be pretty costly so keep this in mind when selecting flights.

-This really depends where you call home; for Europeans, travelling to Europe may seem like its less expensive but your daily spend budgets are likely to be more than 10 x the price of Asia.
-Flights to Asia might seem more expensive but everything else (spending money, attractions, hotels, transport etc) cost MUCH less so travelling to far off destinations can be cheaper, especially if you are going on a two week holiday.
+This really depends on where you call home; for Europeans, traveling to Europe may seem like its less expensive but your daily spend budgets are likely to be more than 10 x the price of Asia.
+Flights to Asia might seem more expensive but everything else (spending money, attractions, hotels, transport etc) cost MUCH less so traveling to far off destinations can be cheaper, especially if you are going on a two week holiday.